jsiek/gradual-typing-in-agda/LogRel/BlogGradualGuaranteeLogRel.lagda.md

 ```

 The compatibility lemma for lambda is easy but important.
 Roughly
-speaking, tt takes the premise `N ⊑ᴸᴿ N′` and stores it in the logical
+speaking, it takes the premise `N ⊑ᴸᴿ N′` and stores it in the logical
 relation for the lambda values, `ƛ N ⊑ᴸᴿₜ ƛ N′`, which is needed to
 prove the compatibility lemma for function application.